Menu

 Originally published on 12th May 2016

-My Hashimoto’s is currently in remission, yet I can still experience them from time to time.
+My hypothyroidism is stable and levels are optimised, and the Hashimoto’s is currently in remission, yet I still experience thyroid flares from time to time.

-A Hashimoto’s or thyroid flare up is defined by an increase in symptoms of the thyroid condition usually due to one of the causes listed below.
-A flare usually lasts for a few days to a few weeks.
+A thyroid flare is defined by an increase in symptoms of your thyroid condition, usually due to one of the causes listed below.
+A flare usually lasts for somewhere between one day to a few weeks.
+The most common amount of time reported is a few days.

 Symptoms can differ from person to person, though the most commonly reported in a flare up are: